Scratch and Dent Appliances in Moncks Corner, SC

 You probably know that clothes drying machines have filters that must be changed.
 However, other appliances like dishwashers and ice makers can also have filters.
 Read your appliance's manual to see if your product has a filter, and if so, how often it needs to be changed.

-Overstock Appliances in Moncks Corner
+Overstock Appliances Near Moncks Corner, SC

 Much like our scratch and dent merchandise, overstock appliances have become incredibly popular in recent times.
 While many savvy shoppers already know about the deals associated with overstock items, others hear "overstock appliances" and immediately think something is wrong.
 Nothing could be further from the truth!